On the intersection of local Arthur packets for classical groups and applications: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Professor Dihua Jiang and Professor Freydoon Shahidi for their interests and constant support.
-The authors also would like to thank Professor Hiraku Atobe for helpful communications on certain statements in his paper \cite{Ato20b} (Theorems \ref{prop uniform} and \ref{thm shift left}) and for generously sharing his sage code.
+The authors would like to thank Dihua Jiang and Freydoon Shahidi for their interests, constant support, and helpful discussions.
+The authors also would like to thank Hiraku Atobe for helpful communications on certain statements in his paper \cite{Ato20b} (Theorems \ref{prop uniform} and \ref{thm shift left}), helpful comments and suggestions, and for generously sharing his sage code on the reformulation of M{\oe}glin construction of local Arthur packets.
+Finally, the authors would like to thank Wee Teck Gan, Tasho Kaletha, Anantharam Raghuram, David Renard, Bin Xu, and Lei Zhang for helpful comments and suggestions.